geocomPP/sdvwR/Section3_Spatial_Dataviz.md

 ```

-For this section we are going to use a map of the world to demonstrate some of the cartographic principles discussed.
+For this section we are going to use a map of the world to demonstrate some of the cartographic principles as they are introduced.
 A world map is available from the Natural Earth website.
 The code below will download this and save it to your working directory.
 It is commented out because the data may already be on your system.
 Uncomment each new line (by deleting the `#` symbol) if you need to download and extract the data.

 ```r